BillSchultzOES/oes-sop-public/README.md

 Adding a code chunk with tabs for R/Stata options is a bit tricker (take a look at existing chapters first to get a sense of what this looks like).
 Note that these tabbed chunks are *just for illustrative purposes* and aren't actually being run (they all have `eval = F`).
 After every tabbed chunk, you'll see another hidden (`echo = F`) R code chunk that is actually being run and generating results/figures shown in the SOP (`eval = T`).
 These hidden chunks just repeat the R code from the tabbed chunks.

 The primary challenge to adding tabbed chunks is making sure each tab has a unique HTML ID (e.g., "ch3R1," "ch3Stata1," and "ch3Hide1" in the first tabbed chunk of chapter 3).
 If they don't, only the first instance of a duplicated ID will work properly; the second with this ID just won't open and show the code.
 Luckily, we've developed a keyboard macro that automates HTML ID generation without you needing to keep track manually.
-This macro also inserts template for you, so there's no need to do any copy-pasting (except copying the right R and Stata code into that template)!
+This macro also a inserts template, so there's no need to do any copy-pasting (except copying the right R and Stata code into that template)!

 There are two steps to set this up.
 First, around when we first start using R code in any existing chapter, you'll notice the following code chunk: